Lunarequest/cloudflare-DDNS/README.md

 ## Limitations

-- No IPv6 support(I will be do not if this is possible with the current api)
+- No IPv6 support(This is not possible with how cloudflare works currently)
-- reliablity(another thing I will be working on)
-- untested(I will be testing it in a few days)